 Washington and Lee assists students in financing their legal education through University merit scholarships, educational loans from state, federal and private lenders, and participation in federally-sponsored work and loan programs (Title IV).
 There are no need-based grants or scholarships available for law students.

 Tuition and Financial Aid

-For first-year students, qualification for a merit scholarship is based on undergraduate academic records, Law School Admission Test scores, probability of superior scholarship in the School of Law and potential for leadership in the legal profession.
+For first-year students, qualification for a merit scholarship is based on undergraduate academic records, Law School Admission Test scores, probability of superior scholarship in the School of Law, potential for leadership in the legal profession, and character.

 Washington and Lee University School of Law allows a small number of incoming students to work with faculty as Research Fellows.
 These opportunities are in addition to possible research fellowships that may become available during a student's tenure at W&L Law.